nousagigang/NousagiGang/content/news/progress-report-2026-07-31/index.md

 From **Level 22 on July 10** to **Level 27 by July 31**, NSG continued moving forward.

-And from the return of a **2022 veteran player on July 1** to the celebration of **one month of rebuilding on July 16**, the month showed that the old NSG spirit was still present—and that a new chapter was being built around it.
+And from the return of a **veteran player on July 1** to the celebration of **one month of rebuilding on July 16**, the month showed that the old NSG spirit was still present—and that a new chapter was being built around it.

-### As July comes to a close:
+#### As July comes to a close:

 **10 members.\
 Level 27.\